Basil

 Step 5 Harvest

-Harvesting your basil genovese microgreens is easy and you only need a sharp knife, I personally love and recommend the Green Mercer Produce Knife .
-If you prefer using scissors then you can’t go wrong with these heavy duty scissors!
+Harvesting your basil genovese microgreens is easy and you only need a sharp knife, I personally love and recommend the Green Mercer Produce Knife.
+But if you prefer scissors, that’s also completely fine; just make sure they’re sharp!

 Plant Details & Taxonomy